 On August 31st, 2015, the Oregon Washington health Network completed its five year strategic health plan.
 This plan included 20 goals to be completed by 2020.
 Individual goals were established by calendar year.
-These were integrated with the scope of work of the network’s three year outreach grant that was funded by the Health Resources Services Administration starting in May of 2015.
+These were integrated with the scope of work of the network’s three year outreach grant and other grant funding to be provided by the Health Resources Services Administration, other Federal and state agencies, and foundations.
 The current initiatives of the network are described below.

 Improving chronic disease management is an ongoing priority of the network.
 Elevated rates of cancer, heart disease, and stoke have been long standing health concerns in the service area of the network for decades.
-Based on its strategic plan, the network plans to carry out numerous initiatives over the next five years.
+Based on its strategic plan, the network plans to carry out the following initiatives by 2020.

 Access to care due to a lack of health professionals is the largest single barrier to quality health care being delivered in the four counties served by OWhN.
 As a result, recruiting and retaining health professional in Northeast Oregon is considered to be one of the highest priorities of the network.
 In order to address the continuing shortage of health professionals in the region, OWhN is currently in the process of carrying out the following initiatives.

 - OWhN is currently working with Providence Health System to establish a rural training track for Northeast Oregon.
 This program would allow 2nd and 3rd year family practice physicians to complete their residency program within OWhN member facilities.